georgest347/MATH-5620/softwareManual/HW1/absoluteError.md

-**Function Name:**           compEpsilon
+**Function Name:**           absoluteError()

 **Author:** George Staples

 **Language:** C++

-**Description/Purpose:** This function will compute the machine precision of a computer.
+**Description/Purpose:** This function will compute the absolute error between a actual value and an approximation.

-**Input:** A floating point number to find the machine precision around.
+**Input:** Two double numbers.
+The first is the real value and the second is the approximated value.

-**Output:** This function writes the value of the machine precision to the screen.
+**Output:** This function returns the absolute error as a double.

 **Usage/Example:**

-Typically inputing one will find the machine precision.
-The function can be called as shown below:

-      compEpsilon(1);
+The function is used when the absolute error is desired between two numbers.
+It can be called by:

+       cout<<compEpsilon(6,6.5)<<endl;

 Output from the lines above:

-      Machine Epsilon is: 1.0842e-019
+      0.5

+The value can also be stored for later use by:

+    double error=compEpsilon(6,6.5);

-**Implementation/Code:** The following is the code for compEpsilon()
+**Implementation/Code:** The following is the code for absoluteError()

-/*
-Function created to find the machine epsilon of a computer.
-*/
-void compEpsilon(float epsilon){

-    //Define a variable to hold the old value of epsilon float old_epsilon;

-    //A loop to find the machine epsilon.
-Finds the smallest value of epsilon when added to 1
-    //does not equal one.
-    while((1+epsilon)!=1){
-        old_epsilon=epsilon;
-        epsilon/=2;
-    }
-    //Prints the value on the screen
-    cout<< "Machine Epsilon is: "<<old_epsilon<<endl;
+    double absoluteError(double realValue, double approxValue){
+        double absError=abs(realValue-approxValue);
+        return absError;
     }